 If your doctor decides that you are able to give your injections at home, you should receive training by a health care professional on the right way to prepare and inject HUMIRA.
 Do not try to inject HUMIRA yourself until you have been shown the right way to give the injections.
-Your first injection must be given under the supervision of a health care professional.
+Your first injection should be given under the supervision of a health care professional.

 HUMIRA offers the independence of self-administration.
 You may not have to schedule an appointment in order to take your medication at a doctor's office, because you can take HUMIRA in the comfort of your home.
 HUMIRA is typically taken every other week, after an initial starting dose, and requires refrigeration until administration.
 Your doctor will follow up with you on a regular basis.
 For more information, refer to the Patient Instructions for Use, and the Medication Guide located inside your HUMIRA carton, and within the Full Prescribing Information.

 Common side effects of HUMIRA include injection site reactions (redness, rash, swelling, itching, or bruising), upper respiratory infections (sinus infections), headaches, rash, and nausea.
 These are not all of the possible side effects with HUMIRA.
 Tell your doctor if you have any side effect that bothers you or that does not go away.

 The chart below explains a standard HUMIRA dosing schedule.
 Always follow your doctor's instructions about when and how often to take HUMIRA.

 For tips on how to properly inject HUMIRA, refer to the Patient Instructions for Use for the HUMIRA Pen or the prefilled syringe and the Medication Guide for more information.
 If you need additional help with self-injecting, you can view an instructional video here.